johnazariah/csharp-uniontypes/docs/tutorial.md

 Indeed, if one was willing to include a F# project in their solution and express the domain model in F#, they could simply use the F# types in C# without any further work.

-Alternately, one could use this project to model union-types without switching languages.
+Alternately, one could use this library to model union-types without switching languages.

-*)-->